 Ste.
 Justine de Langevin, Quebec (1881 census)

 Ste.
 Justine de Langevin was a census subdivision in Quebec, recorded in the 1881 Census of Canada with a population of 571.
+The community is grounded to Wikidata Q112913033.
 The administrative centroid was at approximately 46.382°N, 70.327°W.

 Population